Content types on the ONS website Bulletins

 A title could include other information such as “provisional” or “final” where appropriate.
 Insert information like this after the colon and the date but avoid using extra words like “results” where possible.

-Bulletin titles should not include a statistical designation (such as Experimental Statistics).
+Bulletin titles should not include a statistical designation (such as official statistics in development).
 These should be in the bulletin summary or keywords.

 Titles should reflect the words users put into search engines.
 For example, people are much more likely to search for “baby names” than “annual birth registrations”.
 We can use analytics to help you choose the best title for your content.